Is Your Recognition Program Effective?

 We know that employee engagement and recognition correlate to important business outcomes, including customer satisfaction, productivity and profitability.
 They also correlate to employee satisfaction and retention.
 Expressing appreciation for the work people do is no longer a nice-to-have.
 It’s vital to the health of your company.

 Commit to a program that works for your organization’s goals, values, culture and environment goals.
 Consider working with a recognition or engagement company that can help you stay on track.
 You’ll reap the rewards of a workforce that cares about the organization, and about their contributions every day.
-That’s what makes a world-class program.
+That’s what makes a world-class, effective and engaging employee recognition program.